lukasbriza/ETD_website/README.md

 Project - ETD
 -------------

-Used technology: HTML, CSS, Javascript
+Used languages: HTML, CSS, Javascript
 Used frameworks: Barba.js, Babel
 Used preprocessors: SCSS